The WoW Warrior Guide

 Warriors ability usage and capabilities are both improved and hindered based upon the current stance they utilize, those being: Battle, Defensive, and Berserker stance.
 Each is focused upon a specific forte of the warrior, General Combat, Tanking, and Damage output respectively.

-Berserker Stance - The stance becomes available at level 34 and increases your rage generation as you now gain Rage from getting hit.
+- Berserker Stance - The stance becomes available at level 34 and increases your rage generation as you now gain Rage from getting hit in addition to rage from attacking.

 |1||Battle Stance||20||Thunder Clap||62||Recklessness|